Levi Eshkol: Early years

 Levi Eshkol (Shkolnik) was born in the shtetl of Oratov, Lipovetsky Uyezd, Kiev Governorate, Russian Empire (now Orativ, Vinnytsia Oblast, Ukraine).
-Both his parents were Jewish, although his mother Dvora (born as Dvora Krasnyanskaya) came from a Hasidic background, whereas his father Joseph Shkolnik came from a family of Mitnagdim.
+Both his parents were Jewish, although his mother Dvora née Krasnyanskaya) came from a Hasidic background, whereas his father Joseph Shkolnik came from a family of Mitnagdim.
 Both families were business-oriented and were owners of agricultural businesses including flour mills, industrial plants and forestry associated businesses.

 Eshkol received a traditional Jewish education from the age of four and began Talmud studies at the age of seven.
 In addition to his Heder studies, Eshkol was taught by private tutors in general education.
 In 1911 he was accepted for studies at the Jewish gymnasium in Vilna (now Vilnius, Lithuania) and left his hometown and his family.

 In Vilna, Eshkol joined the students' association Zeiri Zion (Youth of Zion) and began his connections with the Zionist movement.
 He was elected to the local executive committee and, in 1913, joined Hapoel Hatzair following his meeting with party leader Joseph Shprinzak.

 Public activity 1914–37

 In 1914, he left for Palestine, then part of the Ottoman Empire.
-He first settled in Petach Tikva and worked in the setting of irrigation tunnels at the local orchards.
+He first settled in Petah Tikva and worked in the setting of irrigation tunnels at the local orchards.
 In later years he would be recalled as an excelling worker during this period of time.
 Eshkol also quickly became publicly active and was elected as a member of the local workers' union.
-However he soon thereafter left Petach Tikva, joining a small group that was set to settle the area of Atarot (Kalandia).
+However he soon thereafter left Petah Tikva, joining a small group that was set to settle the area of Atarot (Kalandia).

-At the outbreak of World War I, fearing local hostility, his group settled briefly in Kfar Uria, Rishon LeZion and returning to Petach Tikva.
+At the outbreak of World War I, fearing local hostility, his group settled briefly in Kfar Uria, Rishon LeZion and returning to Petah Tikva.
 In 1915–17 he was a leading member of the Judea Workers' Union.
 In 1918, he volunteered with the Jewish Legion and served in it until the summer of 1920.

 In September 1920 Eshkol was among the 25 founders of Kibbutz Degania Bet, making it his permanent residence.
 However, his public activity had grown and he was often sent on various missions.
 In 1920, he was among the founders of Histadrut.
 He was also one of the founders of the Haganah.
 He was a member of the Haganah's first national high command (1920–21).
 As a delegate of Histadrut, he was an international representative in various gatherings and was tasked with organization of the "Agriculture Workers' Union".
 In 1929 he was a delegate for the first time to the Zionist Congress and was elected to the Zionist Executive, which made him an acting member of the executive in the newly formed Jewish Agency.

 Between 1933 and 1934, Eshkol was working in Berlin on behalf of the Zionist Organization and HeHalutz youth movement.
 During this time he negotiated with the German authorities over what became known as the Haavara Agreement.
 Upon his return to Palestine in 1934, he was appointed director of Nir company, which provided funds to new agricultural settlements.